ilian6806/tesla-inventory-filter/README.md

 ## Tesla Inventory Filter <img src="https://github.com/ilian6806/tesla-inventory-filter/blob/master/logo.png?raw=true" width="32" height="32" align="right">
 Tesla Inventory site has only a few filters and it's hard to find the car you want.
 This script allows you to filter the inventory by more options.
-I made for myself.
+I made it for myself.
 I'm sharing it in case it's useful for someone else.

 ### How to install
 1. Download the files from this repository